Skip to Main Content

 Background

 All states place at least some restrictions on who, how, and where people can carry guns in public.
-While most states use a licensing process to address who can carry concealed, and in some cases, openly visible guns, all states restrict to varying degrees where licensed and unlicensed individuals may carry firearms.
+While many states use a licensing process to address who can carry concealed, and in some cases, openly visible guns, all states restrict to varying degrees where licensed and unlicensed individuals may carry firearms.

 Typically, states prohibit guns completely or partially in places where the presence of guns is particularly dangerous, such as where people consume alcohol, where tensions can flare, such as at sporting events or airports, or where there is a high danger that the presence of guns might chill First Amendment rights, such as at polling places and legislative buildings.

 The gun lobby has claimed that “gun-free zones” invite mass shootings, but this claim has been thoroughly debunked.
-Since 1966, the overwhelming majority—nearly 90%—of all mass shootings resulting in six or more deaths have occurred wholly or partly in locations where civilian guns were allowed or there was armed security or law enforcement present.1
+Since 1966, the overwhelming majority—nearly 90%—of all mass shootings resulting in six or more deaths have occurred wholly or partly in locations where civilian guns were allowed or there was armed security or law enforcement present.1 In fact, one study found that active shootings were 63% less likely to occur in gun-free establishments than in gun-allowing establishments, suggesting that location restrictions may be protective against violence.2

 Though many of the areas where states prohibit gun possession are public or government-owned property, some of the sensitive areas described above are private property open to the public.
 When guns are not particularly or unusually dangerous on private property, states generally allow owners to make decisions about whether or not to allow guns on their property.
 In recent years, however, state legislatures that are friendly to the gun lobby have begun chipping away at private property owners’ right to prohibit guns on their properties.